-St. Augustine grass is a warm-season grass, which means it grows well in the deep South, where summers are hot and the sun is relentless.
-Floratam grass, developed by the agriculture experiment stations of Florida State University and Texas A&M University, is less cold hardy than other types of St. Augustine grass and less tolerant of shady growing conditions.
+St. Augustine grass (Stenotaphrum secundatum) is a warm-season grass, which means it grows well in the Deep South, where summers are hot and the sun is relentless.
+Floratam grass is less cold hardy than other types of St. Augustine grass and less tolerant of shady growing conditions.
 Palmetto is more tolerant of cold and produces a brilliant, blue-green lawn.
 Weed-and-feed compounds contain both a fertilizer and an herbicide.
-Weed and feed fertilizers can be tricky to apply to all St. Augustine grass varieties because many of the herbicides that kill weeds also kill St. Augustine grass.
+Weed-and-feed fertilizers can be tricky to apply to all St. Augustine grass varieties because many of the herbicides that kill weeds also kill St. Augustine grass.

 Audrey Lynn has been a journalist and writer since 1974.
 She edited a weekly home-and-garden tabloid for her hometown newspaper and has regularly contributed to weekly and daily newspapers, as well as "Law and Order" magazine.
 A Hambidge Fellow, Lynn studied English at Columbus State University.